Haruna Kuje Ayuba

 Haruna Kuje Ayuba is a Nigerian professor of environmental science and the current Vice Chancellor of Bingham University.

 Education

-Haruna obtained his first degree in Geography from Bayero University Kano in 1989.
-In 1992 and 1998, he obtained his Masters and PhD degree from the University of Ibadan.
+Haruna obtained his first degree in geography from Bayero University Kano in 1989.
+In 1992 and 1998, he obtained his master's degree and PhD degree from the University of Ibadan.

 Career

 He started his academic journey as a graduate assistant at the University of Maiduguri.